 On top of Hakone, this pass provides access to Kamamura, the location of the Great Buddha, a number of temples and natural sceneries.
 You can purchase your ticket online here.

 Between Fuji Hakone and Hakone Kamamura, the latter provides access to a different site of Japan beyond the shadow of Mt.
 Fuji.
 The Great Buddha is particularly a popular site to visit.

 If you’re not on a hurry, note that the Hakone Freepass ticket is valid for a few days.
 You can stay for a night in Hakone and return to Shinjuku using the ticket the next day.
 Hakone has several attractions spread out in various transport routes, perfect for travelers who prefer immersion in a destination.

 Once you’ve arrived in Hakone-Yumoto station, you can choose how you’ll explore Hakone by following various routes.

 We chose the itinerary mostly taken by tourists: Hakone-Yumoto to Motohakone-ko by bus, sightseeing cruise to Togendai-ko, ropeway to Sounzan, cable car to Gora, and a train ride back to Hakone-Yumoto.
-Here is a map of the possible itineraries you can take.

 The bus going to Motohakone-ko takes about 40 minutes.
 From here we walked and passed by attractions like the Ancient Cedar Avenue and the historic Hakone Checkpoint.
 Mt.
 Fuji would have been a marvel in autumn, but it hid behind the clouds throughout the day.